MstrZhang/system-design/data.md

 **sharding**: distributes data across different databases; each database only manages a subset of the data

 - example:
-  - a users databse is split up alphabetically by name
+  - a users database is split up alphabetically by name
     - as number of users increases, more shards are added to the cluster
 - pros:
   - results in less read and write traffic